 If your budget cannot accommodate a gym membership or you just do not have the time to traverse to a gym, consider walking as part of your fitness journey.
 Walking can be a great way to start or maintain your fitness journey.
 You can walk in your community, in the park or even at home.
 Yes, you can now do walking exercises from your very home as there are now videos of that nature.
 So, you have no excuse!

-You can read more on walking on how to do it for weight loss in this article:
+You can read more about walking and its benefits, especially for weight loss, in this article:

-Running is a form of exercise that can be beneficial to not only your physique but overall well-being.
+Running is a form of exercise that can be beneficial not only for your physique but also for your overall well-being.
 Research denotes that even just ten (10) minutes of running daily for more or less than six (6) miles can help with a healthy cardiovascular system and reduce mortality that has been associated with cardiovascular diseases (Lee et al., 2014).

-You can read the detailed article on running and its health benefits here.
-In this article, you will also learn how to include running in your fitness routine for weight loss.
+You can read the detailed article about running and its health benefits in the article below.
+In this article, you will also learn how to include running in your fitness routine for weight loss:

-Here are a few challenges along with some linked posts that can help to get you started:
+Here are a few challenges, as well as some articles that can help you get started:

 30 Days Abs Challenge